jd28/rollnw/README.md

 ## Building

-libnw uses cmake as it's build system and more specifically [CMakePresets.json](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).
+libnw uses cmake as its build system and more specifically [CMakePresets.json](https://cmake.org/cmake/help/latest/manual/cmake-presets.7.html).

 Install [vcpkg](https://github.com/microsoft/vcpkg).
 Note that windows build requires VS Studio 2019 (Community Edition), but it doesn't have to.
 All vcpkg packages required will be built automatically.